OpenSwitchNOS/openswitch-ops/docs/layer3_design.md

 - Switching happens between the physical layer2 interface and the corresponding virtual interface in that VLAN.
 - The virtual interface has an IP address associated with a VRF.
 - Routing happens between the two virtual interfaces.

+## Statistics
+FP packet qualification rules and other flex counters are implemented to count RX/TX packets and bytes, for unicast and multicast IPv4 and IPv6 packet types flowing through the switching ASIC.
+In addition, 'iptables' rules for  various packet types are programmed in the kernel to account for slow path egress traffic.
+All the statistics counters are periodically polled by switchd and are stored in the 'Statistics' column of the Interface table in OVSDB.

 # High Level Architecture and Design